ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 7. If any damage has been caused by natural calamities, bad using environment or force majeure.

-8. When refrigerant leaks or requires discharge during installation, maintenance, should carried out by certified professionals or otherwise in compliance with local laws and regulations.
+8. When refrigerant leaks or requires discharge during installation, maintenance, should be carried out by certified professionals or otherwise in compliance with local laws and regulations.

 9. This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety.